-Enjoy the history of Elma by visiting the Elma Museum Complex in the Village Green Park, which includes: Hurd House Museum, Hurd & Briggs 1846 Sawmill, Farm Barn, and Northrup Mill Wheel outbuilding, located at 3011 Bowen Road in Elma New York, in Erie County, which is less than 20 miles East-South-East of Downtown Buffalo.
+Enjoy the history of Elma by visiting the Elma Museum Complex in the Elma Village Green Park, which includes: Hurd House Museum, Hurd & Briggs 1846 Sawmill, Barn Museum, and Springbrook Mill Gear & Axle Shelter, located at 3011 Bowen Road in Elma New York, in Erie County, which is less than 20 miles East-South-East of Downtown Buffalo.

 It was in 1846 when Clark W. Hurd built his home in a settlement that would later known as Elma.
 Mr. Hurd would become an important figure in the founding of our great community.

 In March of 1857 a spirited meeting was held in his home to form the Town of Elma.
 It was in this home where Elma's first town officials were decided.
 P.B.
 Lathrop was elected first Town Supervisor.